Reg-Hub/API/KYB_README.md

 ## Business Search Details

-A typical request to create a business search order would look like this:
+A typical request to create a business search order would look like the following:

 ```
 {